viewstools/docs/DevEnvironmentSetup.md

 7. Click on the clipboard shortcut, your project will open

 Happy building!
 You are all set.
-In case if you run into any road blocks reach out with questions via Slack at https://slack.viewsdx.com/ and tag @dario or @viewsdx-tom
+In case if you run into any road blocks reach out with questions via Slack at https://slack.viewsdx.com/ and tag @dario or @interfacejunkie

 # Windows for React DOM